olikelly00/stream-processing-project/README.md

 ### `database_consumer.py`

 Retrieves event data from Kafka, converts it to a PySpark DataFrame, and loads it into an analytical database hosted on AWS RDS.
+The script applies structured transformations using predefined PySpark schemas, ensuring that event data remains in a consistent format before storage.

 #### Technical Challenge